422 PC Criminal Threat Attorney in Orange County

 - The threat was so clear, immediate, unconditional, and specific that it communicated a serious intention and the immediate prospect that the threat would be carried out.

 - The threat actually caused the threatened person to be in sustained fear for his or her own safety or for the safety of an immediate family member.

 - The threatened person’s fear was reasonable under the circumstances.

 With so many facts to prove, it is often difficult for prosecutors to obtain criminal threat convictions.
 The law’s complexity gives criminal defense attorneys many opportunities to establish reasonable doubt that will lead to a “not guilty” verdict.

-Matching the right defense to the facts of the case requires knowledge of the law, a careful investigation of the facts, and experience.
+Matching the right defense to the facts of the case of 422 PC requires knowledge of the law, a careful investigation of the facts, and experience.